DR Class 130 family

 The DR 130 family of locomotives comprises the DR Class 130 (DBAG Class 230), DR Class 131 (DBAG Class 231), DR Class 132 (DBAG Class 232 as well as Classes 233, 234 and 241 produced through modifications) and DR Class 142 (DBAG Class 242), in USSR locomotive called TE109 (DBAG 230/1/2) and TE129 (DBAG 242).

-They were produced in the Soviet Union in Luhansk, Ukraine from the 1970s onwards, and were imported into the GDR.
+They were produced in the Soviet Union in Luhansk, Ukraine, from the 1970s onwards, and were imported into the GDR.
 After the reunification of Germany the Deutsche Bahn (DBAG) inherited them and continue to make use of them mainly as heavy freight locomotives.

 Nicknamed Ludmilla, over 700 units were produced between 1970 and 1982.
 Two of these machines are classed as works vehicles with the designation Class 754.

 History

 During the 1960s the East German government decided to focus on diesel traction.
-Due to RGW guidelines the GDR had to stop their production of diesel-hydraulic locomotives with more than 2000 HP.
+Due to Comecon guidelines the GDR had to stop their production of diesel-hydraulic locomotives with more than 2000 HP.
 Instead GDR imported heavy-duty engines from the USSR, starting with the a version of the M62 (the famous "Taiga drum") known as the V200 (later Class 120; Class 220 after reunification) for freight trains.